-How to Remove Gel Nail Polish at Home: A Starter's Guide
+How to Remove Gel Nail Polish at Home: Gentler Methods (2024)

 Feeling anxious about damaging your nails while removing gel nail polish at home by yourself?
 You're not alone.

-Whether you decide to remove gel nail polish traditionally, or with a gel nail polish remover, we provide the instructions for both methods.
+There are two main methods to removing gel nail polish: (1) the traditional method and (2) with a gel nail polish remover.
+We provide the instructions for both methods.

-Below is a complete step-by-step guide on how to remove gel nail polish at home:
+Below is the traditional complete step-by-step guide on how to remove gel nail polish at home:

 - File your nail bed with a nail file